ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The middleware order is important since multiple middleware form a field execution pipeline.

 In our case we want _Entity Framework_ projections to work so that we can drill into data in our GraphQL query.
 For this we can add the selection middleware.
 Middleware in _pure code-first_ are represented by simple attributes.
-Since middleware order is important the order of these middleware attributes are important.
+Since middleware order is important the order of these middleware attributes is important.
 Middleware attributes always start with `Use`.
 So, for our selections middleware we add `[UseSelection]`.

 ```csharp
 using System.Linq;